Solo Travel in Croatia

 Then there are the day trips.
 Visit Trogir, a Croatian island which resembles a small Split with a pretty fortress and medieval streets to wander around.
 Or explore the architectural gems of Sibenik, a coastal destination which is fast-becoming a place to visit.
 From here you can Krka National Park, another of the country’s regions of nature.

-If you love medieval history, walled old towns, islands, partying and festivals then solo travel in Croatia could be the perfect experience.
+If you love medieval history, walled old towns, islands, partying and festivals then you simply have to experience solo travel in Croatia.

 Accommodation in Croatia